Cindy Weisbart is a social documentary photographer and public high school history teacher.

 In the fall of 2019, Cindy was on sabbatical in New York City, volunteering and studying teen photography and social documentary programs, preparing to incorporate student creative work into history classes.
 During that semester, Cindy worked with teaching artists at ICP, Aperture, the Bronx Documentary Center and St. John's University, and initiated a community youth documentary photo project with a former student in Matapalo, Nicaragua.

-Her documentary work has been exhibited in solo and group shows as well as local publications in the Boston area and New York.
+Her documentary work has been featured in publications, solo and group shows in the Boston area, New York and Atlanta.